Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     ![Screenshot of the storage account](media/storage-creation2.png)

-#### Create the Azure Function Apps
+#### Create the Azure function apps

-In this step, you will be creating six new Function Apps in the Azure portal.
+In this step, you will be creating six new function apps in the Azure portal.
 There are many ways this can be accomplished, such as [publishing from Visual Studio](), [Visual Studio Code](), the [Azure CLI](), Azure [Cloud Shell](), an [Azure Resource Manager (ARM) template](), and through the Azure portal.

-Each of these Function Apps act as a hosting platform for one or more functions.
+Each of these function apps act as a hosting platform for one or more functions.
 In our solution, they double as microservices with each function serving as an endpoint or method.
-Having functions distributed amongst multiple Function Apps enables isolation, providing physical boundaries between the microservices, as well as independent release schedules, administration, and scaling.
+Having functions distributed amongst multiple function apps enables isolation, providing physical boundaries between the microservices, as well as independent release schedules, administration, and scaling.

 1. Log in to the [Azure portal](https://portal.azure.com).